dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 The Sorted function starts by creating an array named SortedData.
 This array

 contains all the nonblank values in the argument range.
-Next, the SortedDataarrayissorted,usingabubble-sortalgorithm.Becausethearrayisahorizontalarray,itmustbetransposedbeforeit’sreturnedbythefunction.
+Next, the SortedDataarrayissorted,usingabubble-sortalgorithm.Becausethearrayisahorizontalarray,itmustbetransposedbeforeit'sreturnedbythefunction.

-TheSortedFunctionworkswitharangeofanysize,aslongasit’sinasinglecol-
+TheSortedFunctionworkswitharangeofanysize,aslongasit'sinasinglecol-

-umnorrow.Iftheunsorteddataisinarow,yourformulaneedstouseExcel’s
+umnorrow.Iftheunsorteddataisinarow,yourformulaneedstouseExcel's

 TRANSPOSEfunctiontodisplaythesorteddatahorizontally.Forexample: